siyuan15/InfoManagementNewHireTraining/welcome-to-im/README.md

 pull request.
     * If you need help ask anybody:raising_hand:, and if you finish quickly get to know your neighbor (and maybe help them:exclamation:)
+1. (optional) make a new github repository and keep all of your code from this series in it, practice makes perfect (and you'll be able to see exactly what you did later)!

 If you see more opportunities to contribute to these docs please feel free.
 Small improvements build over time and are excelent practice :+1: